Smith v City Of Salem, Ohio: Sixth Circuit Court of Appeals

 On August 5, 2004 the United States Sixth Circuit Court of Appeals in an opinion authored by Judge R. Guy Cole Jr. would reach their decision and found that the U.S. District Court for the Northern District of Ohio was wrong in their verdict.
 The Sixth Circuit overturned the lower courts decision finding a successful claims to Title VII violations and 42 U.S.C. § 1983 using the precedent set by Price Waterhouse v.
 Hopkins.
-Finding that under Title VII there are protections for women who face discrimination based off of not meeting stereotypical gender roles.
+Finding that under Title VII there are protections for women who face discrimination based on not meeting stereotypical gender roles.
 As per their ruling the case was remanded case back to the district court to continue with proceedings consistent with the Six Circuits' opinion.

 Significance

 This decision marks the first time that Title VII of the Civil Rights Act of 1964 was used to protect transgender rights in the workplace.
 The precedent set in this case has been used in other cases such as Glenn v.
 Brumby to make more recent decisions on transgender rights in the workplace and how Title VII protections would apply in those cases.